Summary

 Styles influencing freestyle

-Freestyle isn't a dance born out of nowhere; it's a style nourished by multiple influences, borrowing techniques and energies from several currents.
-In each era, emblematic movements have enriched the freestyle vocabulary, offering dancers infinite possibilities for creating their own style.
+Freestyle isn't a dance born out of nowhere; it's a style fed by multiple influences, borrowing techniques and energies from several movements.
+In each era, iconic movements like funk, pop, techno, or house have enriched the freestyle vocabulary, offering dancers infinite possibilities to create their own style.
 Discover the main styles that have shaped freestyle and give it all its richness today.

 Hip hop

 Hip-hop is the foundation of freestyle dance.
-Born in the 1970s in the United States, it brings together movements such as the bounce, THE groove and the rockingwhich have become hallmarks of freestyle.
-Freestyle dancers take these moves and add their own personal touch, playing with the rhythm and breakbeats characteristic of hip-hop.
+Born in the 1970s in the United States, it brings together movements such as the bounce, THE groove and the rocking, which have become trademarks of freestyle.
+Freestyle dancers appropriate these movements to add their personal touch, playing with the rhythm and the characteristic breakbeats of hip-hop.
 Even today, hip-hop remains the benchmark for freedom and creativity in freestyle.

 Popping and Locking